schmit/schmit.github.io/_posts/2022-10-25-code-roundup.markdown

 # Kris Ferreira on human algorithm collaboration

 In a fantastic plenary talk, Kris Fereirra discussed her quest to understand how decision makers are interacting with algorithms to make better decisions, and what pitfalls they fall into.
-By decomposing information into a public part, accessible by both decision maker and algorithm, and private part, only accessible to decission maker, she shows that decision makers struggle to understand when the algorithm provides strong predictions versus when they should rely on important private information to overrule the suggestions by the algorithm.
+By decomposing information into a public part, accessible by both decision maker and algorithm, and private part, only accessible to decision maker, she shows that decision makers struggle to understand when the algorithm provides strong predictions versus when they should rely on important private information to overrule the suggestions by the algorithm.

 Instead, decision makers tend to use a convex combination of their own prediction and the algorithm's suggestion independent of the quality of the quality of the algorithm's prediction on a particular task.
 This leads to suboptimal decision both when the algorithm is correct as well as when it is wrong.